vybex-dev/vybex-dev/README.md

 ### About

-I'm an independent developer building under **VYBEX** — shipping full-stack products, hackathon builds, and internal tools across web and mobile.
+I'm part of **VYBEX** — a vibe-coding studio and community of designers, engineers and dreamers shipping apps, software and websites at the speed of imagination.
 I care about polished UI/UX and performance-conscious frontend architecture as much as I care about the backend actually working.

 Recurring themes in what I build: **Indian Railways infrastructure**, **local commerce tools for shopkeepers**, and **privacy-first tech**.